-- Perform clinical functions under the ethical standards of the profession, as stated by the American Speech-Language-Hearing Association (ASHA). - Have a holistic view of the human being. - Contribute to the development of the profession through active participation in professional organizations. - Assume responsibilities that underlie the practice of the profession.
+- Perform clinical functions under the profession's ethical standards, as stated by the American Speech-Language-Hearing Association (ASHA). - Have a holistic view of the human being. - Contribute to the development of the profession through active participation in professional organizations. - Assume responsibilities that underlie the practice of the profession.